vinid/1passel/README.md

 ### M-x 1passel-login

-Logs to 1password
+Logs to 1password and saves the session token for later use.

 ### M-x 1passel-get-password

-Allows the user to search for a password
+Allows for password search.
+It simply runs the command to get the accounts and allows for the extraction of a particular password that is then copied to clip-board.

+## Useful Links

++ [1password.el](https://github.com/xuchunyang/1password.el) it is a nicely done project to integrate 1password into emacs.
++ [1pass](https://github.com/dcreemer/1pass) provides a very well designed wrapper on top of the 1password command-line tool.
+It also provides some emacs features.